ShuhongChen/vroid-dataset/readme.md

 ## download

-Download the `vroid-dataset.zip` from the project's [drive folder](https://drive.google.com/drive/folders/1Zpt9x_OlGALi-o-TdvBPzUPcvTc7zpuV?usp=share_link), and merge it with this repo's file structure.
+Download the `panic_data_models_merged.zip` from the project's [drive folder](https://drive.google.com/drive/folders/1Zpt9x_OlGALi-o-TdvBPzUPcvTc7zpuV?usp=share_link), and merge it with this repo's file structure.
 There should be a `./_data/lustrous/raw/vroid/metadata.json`, which the following commands will use to download the models.
 Note that `metadata.json` also contains all vroid model attributions.

 Then, get your Vroid hub cookie following these steps: